bluekamandy/Creative-Coding-Course-with-Processing/3_Motion_Collage_and_Images/3_PROJECT.md

 ## Script

 You will write a script for your mask that is at least **250 words** and perform it in a recorded video.
 You may only use music if you sing it yourself.
+The script language **must be your original writing**.
+Do not use existing stories, language, or music in your script.

 Turn in the script along with your project as a **PDF**.